rtaibah/jekyll-blog/_posts/blog/2008-01-25-top-10-reasons-you-should-use-windows.md

+---

-title: Top 10 Reasons You Should Use Windows
+title: "Top 10 Reasons You Should Use Windows "
 author: rami
+layout: linuxologist
 permalink: top-10-reasons-you-should-use-windows
-tags: Windows, Microsoft, Lists, Humour
+categories: [Blog]
+tags: [windows, microsoft, lists, humour]

+---

 1- Because it comes for "free" with your laptop and you might as well use it.
 Just like that Britney Spears single that was bundled with your CD player.